DuncanRuns/Jingle/README.md

 ## Options

-- `Check for Updates` will enable checking for updates when launching Jingle, `Enable Pre-Release Updates` will make change it to include development versions.
+- `Check for Updates` will enable checking for updates when launching Jingle, `Enable Pre-Release Updates` will change it to include development versions.
 - `Minimize to Tray` will make it so hiding the Jingle window will also hide it on the task bar, putting it in the " tray" (the up arrow at the bottom left of the screen).
 - `Customize Borderless` will let you customize borderless behaviour.
-- `Auto Borderless` will automatically put detected instances into borderless when detected.
+- `Auto Borderless` will automatically put detected instances into borderless 3 seconds after it is detected.

 ### Log

 - "A log is a file or record containing information about activities in a computer system" -lenovo.com
 - Each log line can come from Jingle itself, a plugin, or a script.
+- `Upload Log` will upload the latest.log file to [MCLogs](https://mclogs.org/) and copy the URL to your clipboard.
 - Select `Show Debug Logs` to see even more spam.
 Unlike Julti, this will show debug logs from the past as well!

 ### Hotkeys